gogins/csound-extended/REALTIME-AUDIO.md

 ```
 The difference between `hw` and `plughw` is important; `hw` identifies a device that can use only its native sample rate and format, `plughw` identifies the same device, but with the addition of a plugin that automatically handles sample rate and format conversions.
 For our purposes `plughw` should always be used.
 The audio format conversions in ALSA behave as though they are considerably more efficient than those in PulseAudio.

-For the pieces in this issue, the Csound options should usually be:
+For most pieces, the Csound options should usually be:
 ```
 -d -f -m195 -+rtaudio=alsa -odac:plughw:1,0 [ -iadc:plughw:1,0 ]
 ```
-In the browser, there is only 1 input channel, outside the browser there are 2 input channels.
+In the browser, there is only 1 input channel, outside the browser there are probably 2 input channels.

 It is vital to understand that with plain ALSA, only one audio stream can be active at a time.
 Hence, in the browser, only one tab can use audio at a time.
 Other audio tabs should be closed before running a WebAssembly piece.